morajabi/styled-media-query/README.md

 Beautiful media queries better than CSS @media for [styled-components](https://github.com/styled-components/styled-components) with ability to specify custom breakpoints.

 **Don't forget to STAR 🎊 We are working so hard to add more features/customizations to `styled-media-query`!**

+**Note: This documentation is for version 2 which is still in beta.**

 Features: